 Graduates of the program are eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
-Note: A felony or illness that is considered a potential danger to the public may prevent an individual from practice in occupational therapy.
+Note: A felony conviction or illness that is considered a potential danger to the public may impact a graduate's eligibility for certification and credentialing to practice occupational therapy.

 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.